srcspider/nightdragon/README.md

 	cp -ruT drafts/www.apache /path/to/public/files

-Make sure to add the `T` flag, otherwise the directory `www.apache` will be copied insite the public files directory instead of the files inside it overwriting the files inside the public directory.
+Make sure to add the `T` flag, otherwise the directory `www.apache` will be copied inside the public files directory instead of the files inside it overwriting the files inside the public directory. **On windows** if you're using *git bash* you `cp` won't have the `T` flag, so you'll have to copy the files manually.

 	* You would of course also need to inspect the copies configuration files and change accordingly (for the `www.apache` version you will only need to